seqwell/LongPlex/README.md

 - *lima*: quay.io/biocontainers/lima:2.13.0--h9ee0642_0
 - *samtools*: quay.io/biocontainers/samtools:1.19.2--h50ea8bc_1
-- *longplexpy*: seqwell/longplexpy:latest
+- *longplexpy*: seqwell/longplexpy:0.2.1
+- *picard*: quay.io/biocontainers/picard:3.2.0--hdfd78af_0
 - *R*: rocker/verse:4.3.1
 - *nanostat*: quay.io/biocontainers/nanostat:1.6.0--pyhdfd78af_0
 - *multiqc*: quay.io/biocontainers/multiqc:1.21--pyhdfd78af_0
-- *python*: python:3.12-slim-bookworm
+- *python*: python:3.12-bookworm
+- *pandas*: quay.io/biocontainers/pandas:1.5.2

 ## Conda Environment

 The conda environment is defined in `environment-pipeline.yml` and will be built automatically if the pipeline is run with `-profile conda`.
+Note that this profile is only supported on Linux systems, as **lima (v2.13.0)** is only available for Linux.

 # How to run the pipeline: